 The ingredients needed to make collard greens, laid out and labeled.

-• Olive Oil – You can also use butter or vegetable oil.
+• Olive Oil – You can also use butter, vegetable oil, or avocado oil.

 • Thick Cut Bacon